Releasing and versioning

-Now you should be able to try and download your package from TestPyPI with the following command:
+Now you should be able to download your package from TestPyPI:

-pip install will search PyPI for the named package.
+pip will search PyPI for the named package.
 The argument

 pip to the TestPyPI index instead.
-If your package has dependencies that a developer did not upload to TestPyPI, you’ll also need to tell
+If your package has dependencies that are not on TestPyPI, you may need to tell

-pip that it can search for them on PyPI with the following argument:
+pip to also search PyPI with the following argument: